Financing façade insulation: How to reduce costs and energy consumption

 What loans are available for facade insulation?

-The KfW offers the supplementary loan (358/359) with up to 120,000 euros, which can be combined with the BAFA grant.
-Alternatively, there is the KfW 261 loan with repayment grants for complete refurbishments.
+KfW offers the supplementary loan (358/359) of up to €120,000, which can be combined with the BAFA grant.
+Alternatively, for complete refurbishments there is the KfW 261 loan with repayment grants.

 What is the iSFP bonus?

-What are the technical requirements for the funding?
+What technical requirements are there for funding?